 **Update, I’ve decide that kale chips NEED Parmesan cheese, especially freshly shredded with a microplane.
 The cheese is shred so thinly it melts as it hits the hot kale.
-I’ve also decide that we love kale and now grow it in the garden!
+We’ve also decide that we love kale and now grow it in the garden!
 Check out more Ways to Use Kale and other greens!

-- 1 bunch kale, stems removed and cut into chip sized pieces
+- 5 leaves kale stems removed and cut into chip sized pieces

-- Spread the kale pieces in a thin layer on a baking sheet and lightly drizzle with olive oil, salt and pepper.
-NOT TOO MUCH, a little of all three goes a long way.
-Toss them with your hands, the oil should barely coat the leaves, not be anywhere near soggy.
+- Spread the kale pieces in a thin layer on a baking sheet and drizzle with olive oil, salt and pepper.
+Toss well with your hands